HIGHLIGHTS OF PRESCRIBING INFORMATION

 7.4 Benzodiazepines and Other CNS Depressants

 Due to additive pharmacologic effect, the concomitant use of benzodiazepines or other CNS depressants, including alcohol, other sedatives/hypnotics, anxiolytics, tranquilizers, muscle relaxants, general anesthetics, antipsychotics, and other opioids, can increase the risk of hypotension, respiratory depression, profound sedation, coma, and death.
-Avoid the use of TUSSIGON in patients who are taking benzodiazepines or other CNS depressants [see Warnings and Precautions (5.7)], and instruct patients to avoid consumption of alcohol while on TUSSIGON [see Warnings and Precautions (7.1)].
+Avoid the use of TUSSIGON in patients who are taking benzodiazepines or other CNS depressants [see Warnings and Precautions (5.8)], and instruct patients to avoid consumption of alcohol while on TUSSIGON [see Drug Interactions (7.1), Patient Counseling Information (17)].

 7.5 Serotonergic Drugs